ThulaniThabethe/SecureStudentManagement/README.md

 •	Unit tests in SecureStudentManagement.Tests/ (e.g., LearnerTests.cs, UnitTest1.cs).
 ---
 Summary
-Your project is a secure, cloud-integrated student management system using Razor Pages, with:
+The project is a secure, cloud-integrated student management system using Razor Pages, with:
 •	OAuth 2.0 authentication for admin access
 •	CRUD operations for students (with profile image upload)
 •	Azure Cosmos DB for student data